Dr-Qiu-s-research-team/DRL_Environment_Exploration/README.md

 ## Introduction

-Given a known environment, planning an obstcal-free trajectory.
+In this work, we have developed an agent which could plan an obstcal-free trajectory from a strat point to the end, based on the observation of the environment.

-- Model
+- Agent

 The core of the agent is a Deep Reinforcement Model shown in figure below.